Books of the Vulgate

-These are the books of the Vulgate along with the names and numbers given them in the Douay–Rheims Bible and King James Bible.
+These are the books of the Vulgate (in Latin) along with the names and numbers given them in the Douay–Rheims and King James versions of the Bible (both in English).
+They are all translations, and the Vulgate exists in many forms.
 There are 76 books in the Clementine edition of the Latin Vulgate, 46 in the Old Testament, 27 in the New Testament, and 3 in the Apocrypha.